-The mint (Mentha spp.) is a hardy perennial herb, but it can be taken down in a matter of days by one of a number of common fast-spreading fungal diseases.
-Warm, humid weather makes ideal conditions for fungal diseases that are common to the mint plant.
+Mint (Mentha spp., USDA zones 5-9) is a hardy perennial herb, but it can be taken down in a matter of days by one of a number of common fast-spreading fungal diseases.
+Warm, humid weather makes ideal conditions for fungal diseases to prosper that are common to the mint plant.

 Common problems that affect the mint plant, such as powdery mildew, are typically caused by fungi found in the soil or carried on the wind.
 The fungi thrive in shady, wet conditions, inhibiting growth and eventually killing the healthy plant.
 Identify the disease that's making the bushy plant's leaves and stems look sickly so you can treat the problem before it kills the plant or finds a way to infect surrounding plants and vegetables.